tupl-tufts/rdl/README.md

 * `type_params [klass] [:param1, ...], :all, variance: nil, [&blk]` - indicates that `klass` should be treated as a generic type with parameters `:param1...`.
 The `:all` argument names a method of `klass` that iterates through a `klass` instance's contents.
 Alternatively, if a block is passed as an argument, that block is used as the iterator.
 The `variance` argument gives an array of variances of the parameters, `:+` for covariant, `:-` for contravaraiant, and `:~` for invariant.
 If `variance` is omitted, the parameters are assumed to be invariant.

-The methods above can also be accessed as `RDL.method`.
-When doing so, however, the `klass` and `meth` arguments are not optional and must be specified.
+The methods above can also be accessed as `rdl_method` after `extend RDL::RDLAnnotate`.
+They can also be accessed as `RDL.method`, but when doing so, however, the `klass` and `meth` arguments are not optional and must be specified.
 The `RDL` module also includes several other useful methods:

 * `RDL.type_alias '%name', typ` - indicates that if `%name` appears in a type annotations, it should be expanded to `typ`.